 Dept. of Earth, Environmental, and Planetary Sciences, Rice University, Houston, TX

+Abstract

 Introduction

 The mechanical loading of rocks results in local inelastic processes that produce microcracks [Kranz, 1983], and their cooperative interaction leads to formation of macroscopic fractures [Wong et al., 1997].
-The spatial and temporal evolution of microcracks affect several physical properties of rock such as peak strength, stiffness and permeability.
+The spatial and temporal evolution of microcracks affects several physical properties of rock such as peak strength, stiffness and permeability.
 Inelastic deformation in the form of microcracking is accompanied by release of fracture energy, producing Acoustic Emissions.
 Acoustic Emissions (AEs) are broadly defined as high-frequency transient elastic waves generated by a sudden release of stored strain energy within a material [Lockner, 1993].
 While correlation between macroscopic strain and microcracking activity, and associated AE, has been established by experimental [Lockner, 1993] and numerical studies [Hazzard et al., 2000], understanding of mechanical controls over microcrack coalescence and associated AE remains elusive.

 During biaxial experiments, the growth of fractures occurs through the interaction of shear and tensile microcracks [Lei et al., 2000], representing a complicated process influenced by lithology [Lei et al., 2004] and confining pressure [Amitrano, 2006].
 While fracture growth in crystalline rocks such as granite occurs largely through the coalescence of tensile microcracks [Moore and Lockner, 1995], pore collapse and shear microcracking have been shown to be the dominating mechanisms in non-crystalline rocks such as sandstone [Fortin et al., 2009].
 Recently, AE’s have been employed to resolve the differences between proposed models of fracture growth [Baud et al., 2004; Stanchits et al., 2006], but accurate prediction of microcrack mode may be ambiguous due conversion of acoustic waves [Modiriasari et al., 2017] and difficulty in inverting AE’s for double-couple mechanisms [Jalali et al., 2018].
 Thus, it is difficult to accurately monitor the spatial and temporal evolution of microcracking and associated failure modes during biaxial experiments.
 Additionally, constraints over splitting of fracture energy between tensile and shear microcracks remain elusive.
 Numerical methods provide the ability to monitor stresses and displacement of grains on a micro-scale, complementing the macromechanical behavior observed during laboratory experiments.
 Thus, we seek to constrain the dominant controls over microcracking mode, their relative contribution to fracture energy during growth of shear fractures in crystalline and non-crystalline rocks using numerical simulations of biaxial experiments.